 The confusion with cloud comes from the wide adoption of the term when describing most (or in some cases any) forms of hosting – shared or managed.
-It has become synonymous with virtualisation, on-demand services, outsourcing and many more terms which have actually been in use within the market before the term ‘cloud’ was coined, and have become important considerations in their own right when reviewing IT strategies and plans.
+It has become synonymous with virtualization, on-demand services, outsourcing and many more terms which have actually been in use within the market before the term ‘cloud’ was coined, and have become important considerations in their own right when reviewing IT strategies and plans.

 The National Institute of Standards and Technology (NIST), cites the definition of cloud computing as: